BIG-DEEO5/Ransome-Nadia/README.md

   <!-- ABOUT -->
   <div id="about">
     <h2>About Me</h2>
     <p>Hi!
-I’m Nadia — a beginner Data & Business Analyst building skills in Excel, SQL, and Power BI.
+I’m Nadia — a Data & Business Analyst building skills in Excel, SQL, and Power BI.
 On this page, you’ll find projects I’ve completed as I learn practical data analysis and storytelling with data.</p>
   </div>

   <!-- PROJECTS -->